PengNi/plant_5mC_analysis/README.md

 - __tools_to_cmp__: code for comparison with other tools.

-- __arabnricenbnigra.rerun.sh__: example commands for analysis of the sequenced data.

 - __correlation_with_bs.cal_plot.general.R__: R script for comparison of Nanopore-based tools and bisulfite sequencing.